-To enable the external control functionality of a given current source the relevant CSC bit should be disabled (please see Section 5.5 "I/O Ports Section" on page 36).
+To enable the external control functionality of a given current source the relevant CSC bit should be disabled (please see Section 5.5 "I/O Ports Section" on page 34).
 External PWM signals could be applied at the PWMy input pins or the GUI could be used to generate a PWM signal on the PWMy input pins.
 In the PWM 1...3 sections in the GUI three independent PWM signals can be generated; just type in the desired period and pulse width and select "pulsed" as the PWM mode.
-The PWM 3 signal is generated by using the 8 bit timer of the AT90USB1287 (PC Interface board), therefore fine settings for the "PWM3-Pulsewidth" are not possible like for the PWM 1 and PWM 2, where 16 bit timers are used to generate the PWM pulses.
+The PWM 3 is generated by using a 8 bit timer (AT90USB1287), therefore fine settings for the "PWM3-Pulsewidth" are not possible like for the PWM1 and PWM2, where 16 bit timers are used to generate the PWM pulses.